-Pet State Real Time Dashboard
+Pet State Real-Time Dashboard

 As a rule, a dashboard should be displayed on the main page of the app.
 Depending on the app specialization and devices related to it, the dashboard can reveal such data as pet’s temperature, pulse, activity level, scheduled vet visits or medication, and time till next feeding or walk.

 This option allows controlling each pet’s food and water consumption so the owner can adjust the pet’s diet or quickly recognize the first signs of health issues.
-The feature can include a table of calories and list of allowed products.
+The feature can include a table of calories and a list of allowed products.

 Exercise and Walking

 This option is associated with a GPS tracker which can be found in any smartphone.
 It allows for planning walks and physical activity, and monitoring distance, time and speed of walking.